gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 ## Deferred Code Exchange Response Validation

 This will define the logic that the RP should use to validate the Initial Token Response.
+Note to mention the possibility of associating the `deferred_notification_token` with the `deferred_auth_id` for later validation of the Ping Callback.

 # OpenID Provider Authenticates End-User